-- (1) The laboratory shall analyze a sample of marijuana or marijuanaderived to determine whether heavy metals are present. - (2) The laboratory shall report the result of the heavy metals test in micrograms per gram ( $\mu g/g$ ) on the COA and indicate "pass" or "fail" on the COA. - (3) A sample shall be deemed to have passed the heavy metals testing if the presence of heavy metals does not exceed the action levels listed below.
+- (1) The laboratory shall analyze a sample of marijuana or marijuanaderived product to determine whether heavy metals are present. - (2) The laboratory shall report the result of the heavy metals test, to three significant figures, in micrograms per gram (μ g/g) on the COA and indicate "pass" or "fail" on the COA. - (3) A sample shall be deemed to have passed the heavy metals testing if the presence of heavy metals does not exceed the action levels listed below.

 Action Level (μg/g)

-Heavy Metal Inhalable Marijuana Other Marijuana and
+Heavy Metal Inhalable Marijuana and Marijuana-derived Products Other Marijuana and Marijuana-derived Products

-neavy metai and Marijuana-derived Marijuana-derived

-Products Products

 Cadmium 0.2 0.5

 Lead 0.5 0.5

 Arsenic 0.2 1.5

 Mercury 0.1 3.0